JetBrains/kotlin-web-site/pages/docs/tutorials/native/dynamic-libraries.md

 </div>

-Kotlin uses the `demo_` prefix from the library name to make sure the symbols will not clash with other symbols in your C codebase.
+Kotlin uses the `demo_` prefix from the library name to make sure the symbols will not clash with other symbols in the project.

 The definitions part shows how Kotlin primitive types map into C primitive types.
-We discussed reverse mapping in the [Mapping Primitive Data Types from C](mapping-primitive-data-types-from-c.html) tutorial, which you may want to check out.
+We discussed reverse mapping in the [Mapping Primitive Data Types from C](mapping-primitive-data-types-from-c.html) tutorial.

 The next part of the `demo_api.h` file contains definitions of types that are used in the library: